 Stephanie is happiest when in the garden, but in the winter when she can’t be she enjoys making puzzles, playing Bingo with friends, and spending time with her granddaughter.
 Her husband Paul ran a used harvest equipment business in Brandon for many years and grew up on a farm and has been a big support in the business over the years.
 In 2019 they celebrated 40 years of marital bliss!

 Janelle Vachon currently lives in Brandon and grew up on a cattle/grain farm south of Oak Lake, Manitoba.
-She is a graduate from Brandon University with a degree in Environmental Sciences and is currently entering the second year of her Master’s in paleobotany at BU.
+She is a graduate from Brandon University with a degree in Environmental Sciences.

 In the winter, Janelle’s main passion is curling.
-For the past two seasons she has curled competitively on a team based out of Winnipeg.
-Over the course of these two seasons this has involved a lot of traveling and five months living in Winnipeg to curl full-time.
-Curling for Briane Meilleur, her team was able to make it to the Olympic Pre-Trials with a 4-2 round robin finish and losing the final to advance to Olympic Trials.
-Her team also made it to the Scotties Tournament of Hearts held in Killarney, Manitoba.
-Janelle spends countless hours on the ice and in the gym training for competition and is curling with a new local curling team for this season.
+Curling for Briane Meilleur in 2018 her team was able to make it to the Olympic Pre-Trials with a 4-2 round robin finish and losing the final to advance to Olympic Trials.
+Her team also made it to the Scotties Tournament of Hearts the past 2 years, they proudly sported our logo on their 2019 Team Vachon uniforms in Rivers!
+Janelle spends countless hours on the ice and in the gym training for competition and is curling with a new curling team for this season.

 Janelle says she is fortunate to have the opportunity to work her summers for Brown Sugar Produce.
 She loves being outdoors and working with her hands making this the perfect fit for a summer job that also works around her curling schedule.
 She also LOVES good quality locally grown vegetables like those grown and sold by Brown Sugar Produce!